John W. Grabiel

 John Willington Grabiel (March 17, 1867 – April 13, 1928) was an attorney in Fayetteville, Arkansas, who was the Republican gubernatorial nominee in 1922 and 1924.

-Background
+Early life

 Grabiel was one of nine children born to John Grabiel (1815-1900), a farmer, and the Sarah Downs Tharp (1834-1913) in the village of Rushsylvania, or Rushcreek Township, in Logan County, Ohio.
 His paternal grandfather, Jacob Grabiel, migrated from Pennsylvania to Ohio in 1812.
 Earlier, Grabiel ancestors settled in 1635 in Virginia.
 The ancestor of the Virginia Grabiels had lived in Germany and was a Calvinist refugee from Switzerland.
 The Grabiels were active Presbyterians.
 The Tharps were a Virginia family too and were related to the Zanes, among the early pioneers of Ohio.